 The Monongahela National Forest is one of the most ecologically diverse forests in the United States.
 In the early 1900's, following massive deforestation and industrialization in the eastern US, the Weeks Act was passed to allow the federal government to purchase land for watershed protection and natural resource management.
 On April 28, 1920, the Monongahela National Forest was created.
 Today, the forest contains more than 919,000 acres in West Virginia's highlands.

-- Remove existing roofing and decking
+- Removing existing roofing and decking

-- Replace roof using cedar shakes
+- Replacing roof using cedar shakes

-- Repair the pavilion's roof
+- Repairing the pavilion's roof

 WHERE: The pavilion is located about five miles east of Bartow, WV (map)

 HistoriCorps is a service learning partner of the U.S. Forest Service, Department of Agriculture committed to the preservation and stewardship of significant resources on public lands.